 Tutorial assistance: The Office of Medical Student Education employs a full time Director of Student Support dedicated to the academic success of our students.
 In addition to individual meetings, the staff provided class presentations on the topics of Work-Life Balance, Building Resiliency, Suicide Prevention and Awareness for Medical Students, USMLE Step 1 & Step 2, study and examination skills training.
 This division also oversees the student tutoring program in which tutors are trained, assigned to students, and then monitored.
 These services will be available to the LIC students.
-Students will have mentors at the LIC sites.
+Preceptors serve the role as mentors at the LIC site.
 In addition, students will select a specialty advisor prior to scheduling their Advanced Integration year.
-These specialty advisors will be UVM MC faculty who will work with their career mentors at the LIC.
+These specialty advisors will be UVM Larner College of Medicine faculty who will work with their mentors at the LIC.

 Career advising: Career advising is overseen by the Associate Dean for Students.
-The career advising program in the M3 and M4 years is comprised of a series of mandatory M3 class presentations on topics including Careers in Medicine, M4-year scheduling, meeting specialist, developing a curriculum vitae and personal statement, interviewing skills, the application process (e.g. ERAS, NRMP, etc.) and related matters.
-These sessions will initially be simultaneously telecast live to the LIC sites with a transition to on-site presentations by UVMCOM administration and faculty over time.
+The career advising program in the M3 and M4 years is comprised of a series of mandatory M3 class presentations on topics including Careers in Medicine, M4-year scheduling, exposure to specialties, developing a curriculum vitae and personal statement, interviewing skills, the application process (e.g. ERAS, NRMP, etc.) and related matters.
+These sessions will initially be simultaneously telecast live to the LIC site with a transition to on-site presentations by UVM Larner College of Medicine administration and faculty over time.
 All M3 and M4 students select a Career Mentor who is responsible for meeting with students and assisting them with the M4 schedule and specialty/residency program selection issues.
-At both HHHN and EMHS, Medical student preceptors will serve as academic mentors, and also as liaisons for the students with their career advisors located at